Cathy on diagnosis

 Financial and work

-We have information and an advice service for anyone who has to cope with cancer while they are working or running a business
+We have information for anyone who has to cope with cancer while they are working or running a business